top of page

 Conclusion

-There is always a matter of an artistic choice.
-One effect can be more beneficial than the other for getting the desired look.
-But I believe that there is always a subconscious aspect - there may be things that feel "Off" or "Imperfect" and we just can't tell why.
+On one hand, we still need to map a high range of brightness to what our screen can actually show.
+And there is always a matter of an artistic choice.
+But keep in mind the subconscious aspect - there may be things that feel "Off" or "Imperfect" and we just can't tell why.
 And in most cases, math can answer the question.
+While there is nothing wrong with manipulating the image, it is important for it to be intentional.

 Solution